akishyan-premaharan/python-regex-text-editor/README.md

-# Python Text Editor - My Text Editing Software
+# Python Text Editor - Command Line Text Editing & Analysis

 This project built on Python, can: